 It is clear that it is not sufficient, in order to establish a fixed rather than a floating charge, that the parties describe the charge as "fixed" in the charging document.
-The courts have, in a number of cases, considered the substantive characteristics of a purported fixed charge and have, as a result, recharacterised the charge as floating.76
+The courts have, in a number of cases, considered the substantive characteristics of a purported fixed charge and have, as a result, recharacterised the charge as floating.
+7688

 The key point is to determine the fundamental nature of the rights and the interest created in favour of the Secured Party.
-Romer LJ set out a classic description of a floating charge in the Court of Appeal decision in Re Yorkshire Woolcombers Association Ltd:77
+Romer LJ set out a classic description of a floating charge in the Court of Appeal decision in Re Yorkshire Woolcombers Association Ltd:7789

 "[I]f a charge has the three characteristics that I am about to mention it is a floating charge.
 (1.)
-If it is a charge on a class of assets of a company present and future; (2.) if that class is one which, in the ordinary course of the business of the company, would be changing from time to time; and (3.) if you find that by the charge it is contemplated that, until some future step is
+If it is a charge on a class of assets of a company present and future; (2.) if that class is one which, in the ordinary course of the business of the company, would be changing from time to time; and (3.) if you find that by the charge it is contemplated that, until some future step is taken by or on behalf of those interested in the charge, the company may carry on its business in the ordinary way as far as concerns the particular class of assets I am dealing with."

-The term "specific charge" is also sometimes used, instead of "fixed charge", particularly in older case law.
+7587 The term "specific charge" is also sometimes used, instead of "fixed charge", particularly in older case law.

-76 Re Armagh Shoes Ltd. [1982] NI 59
+7688 Re Armagh Shoes Ltd. [1982] NI 59

-^{77 [1903] 2} Ch 284 (CA) at page 295.
+^{77&}lt;u>89 [1903] 2 Ch 284 (CA) at page 295.